All Episodes

 What was the money being delivered for?

-And you know, the shooter did pass the background checks for the for the weapons that he had gotten.
+And, you know, the shooter did pass the background checks for the weapons that he had gotten.

 You know, you have the politicizing of it.

-That's always a separate issue and a part.
+That's always a separate issue in a part.

 I'm looking at some of the other questions here.

-You know, what the thing the sheriff said yesterday really struck me when Sheriff uh Joseph Lombardo, the the Clark County Sheriff gave a press conference and responded to questions about whether the Vegas shooter had been radicalized.
+You know, the thing the sheriff said yesterday really struck me when Sheriff Joseph Lombardo, the Clark County Sheriff, gave a press conference and responded to questions about whether the Vegas shooter had been radicalized.

 Seems like they might be onto something here.

-He said that officials are learning, quote, a lot more about the shooter, Stephen Paddock, and that information about him would be released at an appropriate time.
+And anyway, as the president was departing, he said that officials are learning, quote, a lot more about the shooter, Steven Paddock, and that information about him would be released at an appropriate time.

 Now, CNN, it's always fake news, but I'm just telling you what they're saying.